uschpc/webportal-netlify-gatsby/src/user-guides/software/singularity.md

 excerpt: A user guide for Singularity, an open-source application for creating and running software containers.
 ---

-[Singularity](https://sylabs.io/singularity/) is an open-source application for creating and running software containers, designed primarily for scientific computing and Linux-based computing clusters like Discovery.
+[Singularity](https://sylabs.io/singularity/) is an open-source application for creating and running software containers, designed primarily for scientific computing and Linux-based computing clusters like Discovery and Endeavour.
 Singularity containers enable self-contained, stable, portable, and reproducible computing environments and software stacks that can be shared and used across different machines and computing clusters, such as for research collaborations spanning multiple institutions.

-### Using Singularity on Discovery
+### Using Singularity

-Begin by logging in to Discovery.
-You can find instructions for this in the [Getting Started guide](/user-information/user-guides/high-performance-computing/discovery/getting-started).
+Begin by logging in.
+You can find instructions for this in the [Getting Started with Discovery](/user-information/user-guides/high-performance-computing/discovery/getting-started-discovery) or [Getting Started with Endeavour](/user-information/user-guides/high-performance-computing/discovery/getting-started-endeavour) user guides.

-Singularity is installed on Discovery outside of the module system, so there is no need to load a software module in order to use it.
+Singularity is installed on Discovery and Endeavour outside of the module system, so there is no need to load a software module in order to use it.
 Instead, you can directly use the `singularity` commands.
-Please note that the commands that require `sudo` will not be available to you on Discovery.
+Please note that the commands that require `sudo` will not be available to you on Discovery or Endeavour.
 The current version installed is 3.6.1.

 To view manual pages, enter `singularity help`.

 ### Getting Singularity container images

 A **container image** is a single executable file that defines the software environment for a container and runs the container.
 A single container image can be used to run multiple instances of the same container concurrently for different jobs.
 The containers are isolated, as the name implies, so you can install any software within a container as if you are the root user.
-Additionally, there is a separate root file system within a container to store installed software, but containers can still access and interact with file systems on the host system, Discovery.
+Additionally, there is a separate root file system within a container to store installed software, but containers can still access and interact with file systems on the host system, Discovery/Endeavour.

-To get a container for use on Discovery, you can either pull (i.e., download) pre-built container images or externally build a custom container image from a definition file and then transfer it to Discovery.
+To get a container for use on Discovery or Endeavour, you can either pull (i.e., download) pre-built container images or externally build a custom container image from a definition file and then transfer it to the cluster.

 > Note: When getting containers, by default, Singularity will create a `~/.singularity/cache` directory inside your home directory to store cache files, which can quickly use a lot of storage space.
 You can change this location to a directory with more storage space (e.g., your /scratch directory) by setting the environment variable SINGULARITY_CACHEDIR.
 For example:
 >